Wilderness Trail Region | PCA Zone 3

-A letter to the President of First Settlers Region requesting the relinquishment of the Virginia counties of Lee, Scott, Wise, Washington, Dickinson, Buchanan, and Russell brought the same hoped for cooperation and endorsement of our region.
+A letter to the President of First Settlers Region requesting the relinquishment of the Virginia counties of Lee, Scott, Wise, Washington, Dickenson, Buchanan, and Russell brought the same hoped for cooperation and endorsement of our region.

 Len Turner had offered to present the petition to the Executive Council meeting at the parade in Aspen, Colorado.
 A packet of information including several letters, proposals, responses, petitions and maps was mailed to him and to Mick Williams, P.C.A.
 President.
 The petitioners’ efforts were rewarded a few weeks later by a phone call advising that the petition was accepted and the charter has been granted.
 It was official: the Wilderness Trail Region is for real!

 The Porsche has no equal, and since 1955, the Porsche Club of America has catered to the particular needs and interests of the Porsche owner.
 Our main mission is to heighten the Porsche owning and driving experience, which we accomplish by meeting a number of objectives: